When Free Search Is Enough, and When It Isn't

 Is reverse face search free?

 Image-matching tools like Google and TinEye are free, but they don't do facial recognition.
 They find identical images, not the same face in different photos.
 Actual face recognition tools (PimEyes, Unveil, Social Catfish) cost money.
-Unveil offers 1 free credit on signup and unlimited free username search.
+Unveil offers 3 starter face-search credits on signup and unlimited free username search.

 Are there unlimited free reverse face searches?

 No legitimate tool offers unlimited free facial recognition searches.
-Google and TinEye let you search unlimited images for pixel matches, but that's not the same as face matching.
+Google and TinEye let you search unlimited images for pixel matches, but that is not the same as face matching.
 Paid tools limit searches because facial recognition requires server resources and API costs.
-Unveil's free unlimited username search covers 500+ platforms if you have a handle but no photo.
+Unveil's free unlimited username search is useful if you have a handle but no photo.

 Is paid reverse face search worth it?

-If you're verifying someone before meeting them, investigating catfishing, or tracking stolen photos, yes.
-Free tools miss most of what you're looking for.
-Paid facial recognition catches faces across different photos, platforms, and contexts.
-For $3-10, you get answers in 10-30 seconds instead of spending hours manually searching.
+If you're verifying someone before meeting them, investigating catfishing, or tracking stolen photos, often yes.
+Free tools can miss a lot when the same face appears in different photos or under different names.
+Paid facial-recognition tools are more useful for surfacing those leads across photos, platforms, and contexts.
+For a small fee, you may get something concrete to review instead of spending hours manually searching.

 What's the cheapest reverse face search tool?